squadran2003/PYTHON-DIRECTORY-WATCHER/README.md

     database = db

+def manageInput(mystring):
+  """This function takes a string and depending on the version of python calls either raw_input or input function."""
+  try:
+    myInput = raw_input(mystring)
+  except:
+    myInput = input(mystring)
+  return myInput

 def add_directories(my_dir,my_batchfile_path,trigger):
   """This function takes 3 arguments, The directory to monitor,the batchfilepath, and the trigger( or the number of files that need